Office Organics Collection Program

 this time, UVM Recycling is only offering this collection

-to the specific offices which were selected for the Pilot
+to the specific offices which were selected.
+Depending on location, other offices

-The program will be evaluated in terms of cost, efficiency and interest
+The program is continually being evaluated in terms of cost, efficiency and interest